 Other Ways to Prepare Sunchokes:

-- 1 lb sunchokes (sometimes referred to as ‘Jerusalem artichokes’), rinsed and scrubbed well, and cut into 1/2-inch thick slices
+- 1 lb sunchokes (Jerusalem artichokes) *see recipe notes rinsed and scrubbed well, and cut into ½-inch thick slices

-- 1 and 1/2 tablespoons extra virgin olive oil, plus more for drizzling
+- 1½ tablespoons extra virgin olive oil plus more for drizzling

 - freshly ground black pepper

-- Preheat the oven to 425 degrees Fahrenheit with a rack in the center position.
+- Preheat the oven to 425° Fahrenheit (220°C) with a rack in the center position.
 In a medium bowl, toss the sunchokes slices with the olive oil, salt, and pepper until well coated.
-Distribute the sunchokes, cut-side down in an even, thin layer on a standard sheet pan.
-Be sure to leave space between them, as they will enable them to caramelize evenly.
+Distribute the sunchokes, cut-side down in an even, thin layer on a half sheet pan.
+Be sure to leave space between them, as this will help them caramelize evenly.

-- Roast for 18-22 minutes, flipping the pieces halfway through, or until the sunchokes are lightly caramelized and fork tender.
-If necessary, drizzle them with a touch more olive oil to prevent any sticking.
+- Roast for 18 to 22 minutes, flipping the pieces halfway through, or until the sunchokes are lightly caramelized and fork tender.

-- Gently toss with fresh chopped thyme and a light sprinkle of kosher salt.
+- Gently toss the roasted sunchokes with freshly chopped thyme leaves and a light sprinkle of kosher salt.
 I like to drizzle them lightly with extra virgin olive oil before serving, but this is optional.
 Serve immediately.